Sandysmile/Marketing-Campaigns/README.md

 1) Histogram
 ![image](https://github.com/Sandysmile/Marketing-Campaigns/assets/20648423/bbd8bdbc-df34-4a07-908f-78b4bd476156)

   *Age:

   Most of the observations are clustered around the younger ages, with a significant drop-off as age increases.
 This suggests that the majority of the customers are younger.

   *Campaign:

   The number of contacts performed during this campaign is highly skewed towards fewer contacts, with most customers being contacted only a few times.
 Very few customers are contacted many times.

   *Previous:

   Most customers have not been contacted in previous campaigns (value is 0), and very few have been contacted more than once or twice in previous campaigns.

-Emp.var.rate (Employment Variation Rate):
+  *Emp.var.rate (Employment Variation Rate):

   The employment variation rate shows a distribution centered around a few key values, with a significant number of observations at 1, indicating relatively stable employment conditions.

-Pdays:
+  *Pdays:

-**The plot shows that most customers have not been contacted in previous campaigns within the last 1000 days, suggesting a large gap between contacts for many customers.
+  The plot shows that most customers have not been contacted in previous campaigns within the last 1000 days, suggesting a large gap between contacts for many customers.

-Cons.price.idx (Consumer Price Index):
+  *Cons.price.idx (Consumer Price Index):

   The consumer price index values are clustered around a few key values, indicating specific periods of consumer pricing conditions.

-Cons.conf.idx (Consumer Confidence Index):
+  *Cons.conf.idx (Consumer Confidence Index):

   The consumer confidence index values are also clustered around a few key values, suggesting periods of specific consumer confidence conditions.

-Euribor3m (Euribor 3 Month Rate):
+  *Euribor3m (Euribor 3 Month Rate):

   The Euribor rate distribution shows that most observations are centered around higher values, indicating periods of higher interest rates.

-Nr.employed (Number of Employees):
+  *Nr.employed (Number of Employees):

   The number of employees shows a distribution centered around a few key values, suggesting periods with specific employment levels.

-Insights and Actions for Feature Engieering
+Insights and Actions for Data Preparation/Feature Engineering

 Skewed Distributions:
 Several features, such as pdays, previous, and campaign, show highly skewed distributions, indicating that most customers fall into a narrow range for these features.